-If you are enrolled in a high school course that is eligible for proficiency credit, your high school instructors should walk you through the following steps to request credit:
+If you are enrolled in a high school program that is eligible for proficiency credit, complete the following steps to request credit:

-You may only take the proficiency assessment once and your college transcript grade will be the same as your proficiency assessment grade.
+You may only take the proficiency assessment once.
+Your AACC college transcript grade will be the same as your proficiency assessment grade.
 Proficiency grades lower than C will not be reflected on your AACC transcript.*